rc-tec/DockingPanel/Readme.md

 ## Why did we do this?
 Isn't this bad for Look and Feel?

 In fact: NO. Not in our use case.
-We are building a large system with hundreds of different Layouts and View-Types, that are going to be disabled on an huge monitor.
+We are building a large system with hundreds of different Layouts and View-Types, that are going to be displayed on an huge monitor.
 The user needs to have the freedom to customize the UI to perfectly fits their needs.

 ## How does it work